mim-uw/rc-2022-23/docs/lab5.md

 **Note:** It is enough to generate undistorted images without any extra added (black) pixels, i.e. you can use `alpha=0` in [cv2.getOptimalNewCameraMatrix()](https://docs.opencv.org/4.6.0/d9/d0c/group__calib3d.html#ga7a6c4e032c97f03ba747966e6ad862b1).

+**Note2:** Provided cameras on default quality of 9 have very little distortion.
+This means that successful calibration process should return parameters which will modify the image only very slighly during undistortion.
+It is entirely possible to make images worse by "undistorting" using parametrs from poorly performed calibration, which results in making the images more distorted.
+Make sure (by verifying if straight line appear straight) that your undistorted images aren't worse than originals!

 ## Task 2 (1 point)